trungleviet-agilityio/terraform-training/practice/shared/docs/cb-cli.md

 ### Package size warnings

 If you see package size warnings:
-- Lambda function zip files must be < 50MB uncompressed
+- Lambda function zip files (app zip) must be < 50MB uncompressed
-- Lambda layers must be < 250MB uncompressed
+- Lambda layers (layer zip) must be < 250MB uncompressed
-- Consider using Lambda Layers for large dependencies
+- The build process automatically separates dependencies (layer) from code (app) to optimize sizes
+- Large dependencies should be packaged as shared runtime modules

 ## See Also